Anaerobic digestion: Digestate

-The second byproduct (acidogenic digestate) is a stable, organic material consisting largely of lignin and cellulose, but also of a variety of mineral components in a matrix of dead bacterial cells; some plastic may be present.
-The material resembles domestic compost and can be used as such or to make low-grade building products, such as fibreboard.

-The solid digestate can also be used as feedstock for ethanol production.
+The acidogenic digestate is a stable, organic, fibrous material consisting largely of lignin and cellulose, but also of a variety of mineral components in a matrix of dead bacterial cells; some plastic may also be present.
+The material resembles domestic compost and can be used as such.
+It can also be used as a lignocellulosic biomass to make low-grade building products such as fibreboard or as feedstock for ethanol production.

-The third byproduct is a liquid (methanogenic digestate) rich in nutrients, which can be used as a fertiliser, depending on the quality of the material being digested.
+The methanogenic digestate is a liquid rich in plant nutrients (nitrogen as ammonium and potassium), which can be used as a fertiliser, depending on the quality of the material being digested.
 Levels of potentially toxic elements (PTEs) should be chemically assessed.
 This will depend upon the quality of the original feedstock.
 In the case of most clean and source-separated biodegradable waste streams, the levels of PTEs will be low.
 In the case of wastes originating from industry, the levels of PTEs may be higher and will need to be taken into consideration when determining a suitable end use for the material.

-Digestate typically contains elements, such as lignin, that cannot be broken down by the anaerobic microorganisms.
-Also, the digestate may contain ammonia that is phytotoxic, and may hamper the growth of plants if it is used as a soil-improving material.
+Acidogenic digestate typically contains biopolymers, such as lignin, that cannot be broken down by the anaerobic microorganisms.
+Methanogenic digestate may contain ammonia at phytotoxic levels and may hamper the growth of plants if used as a soil amendment.
 For these two reasons, a maturation or composting stage may be employed after digestion.
-Lignin and other materials are available for degradation by aerobic microorganisms, such as fungi, helping reduce the overall volume of the material for transport.
-During this maturation, the ammonia will be oxidized into nitrates, improving the fertility of the material and making it more suitable as a soil improver.
-Large composting stages are typically used by dry anaerobic digestion technologies.
+Lignin and other materials are available for degradation by aerobic microorganisms such as fungi.
+During maturation, ammonia is oxidized into nitrates, which improves the fertility of the material as a soil amendment.
+In addition, composting leads to significant mass loss (primarily through evaporation), reducing the amount of material that needs to be trucked off-site.
+Composting is often used in dry digesters, as wet digesters require bulking with wood products or other material to be compostable.
+As most digesters are unable to degrade compostable packaging, secondary composting is required for this sort of packaging to be processed in an anaerobic digester.

 Wastewater

 The final output from anaerobic digestion systems is water, which originates both from the moisture content of the original waste that was treated and water produced during the microbial reactions in the digestion systems.
 This water may be released from the dewatering of the digestate or may be implicitly separate from the digestate.

 The wastewater exiting the anaerobic digestion facility will typically have elevated levels of biochemical oxygen demand (BOD) and chemical oxygen demand (COD).
 These measures of the reactivity of the effluent indicate an ability to pollute.
-Some of this material is termed 'hard COD', meaning it cannot be accessed by the anaerobic bacteria for conversion into biogas.
+Some of this material is termed "hard COD", meaning it cannot be accessed by the anaerobic bacteria for conversion into biogas.
 If this effluent were put directly into watercourses, it would negatively affect them by causing eutrophication.
 As such, further treatment of the wastewater is often required.
 This treatment will typically be an oxidation stage wherein air is passed through the water in a sequencing batch reactors or reverse osmosis unit.